 - Check the fuses.
 It’s nice to know where they are in case things go wrong.
 Make sure some spare fuses are in there.

 - Retorque (or retighten) bolts.
 You can buy a torque wrench or two and get to all the big bolts around the bike, making sure it hasn’t shaken itself loose.

 Once you’ve done a few basics and feel more confident, you can move on to next level things like brake pads, bleeding a clutch, etc.

 Often people on forums will say “This is a 2-hour job” or so forth.
 Never!!

 One thing that saps people’s confidence (mine, anyway) is running out of time.
 You think “This should have been finished already!”.
 Then you want to go for a ride but can’t because your bike is in pieces.

 Generally, I double the time estimates people give for tasks.
-In the beginning, I would assume everything will take 3-4 times as long, and that there is a strong risk there’ll be a delay of a week or more mid-job as you have to go find specific parts or tools that you didn’t know you needed.
+In the beginning, I assumed everything would take 3-4 times as long, and that there would be a strong risk of a delay of a week or more mid-job as I had to go find specific parts or tools that I didn’t know I needed.

 So give yourself a lot of time, expect the unexpected, and make sure you have an alternative form of transport.
 With those precautions, any job is feasible.

 Have a friend with you to help/encourage/console

 This is easier said than done in today’s age, where we’re all busy and have other priorities.
 A good friend who’s willing to spend a whole day with you on your project is a great friend you should keep!